Swimming at the 2016 Summer Olympics – Men's 200 metre backstroke: Background

-This was the 15th appearance of the 200 metre backstroke event.
+This was the 15th appearance of the 200-metre backstroke event.
 It was first held in 1900.
 The event did not return until 1964; since then, it has been on the programme at every Summer Games.
-From 1904 to 1960, a men's 100 metre backstroke was held instead.
+From 1904 to 1960, a men's 100-metre backstroke was held instead.
 In 1964, only the 200 metres was held.
 Beginning in 1968 and ever since, both the 100 and 200 metre versions have been held.

 Three of the 8 finalists from the 2012 Games returned: silver medalist Ryosuke Irie of Japan, fourth-place finisher Radosław Kawęcki of Poland, and eighth-place finisher Mitch Larkin of Australia.
 Larkin, Kawęcki, and Evgeny Rylov of Russia had reached the podium at the 2015 World Championships, with Irie 4th and American Ryan Murphy taking 5th.
-Larkin was the favourite, though Murphy had a strong showing at the U.S. Olympic trials and had already won the 100 metre backstroke in Rio (defeating Larkin, who finished fourth).
+Larkin was the favourite, though Murphy had a strong showing at the U.S. Olympic trials and had already won the 100-metre backstroke in Rio (defeating Larkin, who finished fourth).

 Azerbaijan, Belarus, and the Virgin Islands each made their debut in the event.
-Australia made its 14th appearance, most among nations to that point.
+Australia made its 14th appearance, the most among nations to that point.